 So, how do you trade the news?
 Forex traders will follow any information that could influence the markets, from trade balances to agricultural reports that could impact global supply chains.
 They can then bet on currency pairs based on predictions of where the market is headed.

 When it comes to news trading, there is no hard and fast formula.
 FX traders will generally use one of two approaches:

 - Non-directional basis

 Quite simply, trading the news with a directional bias means when news breaks, you expect the markets to move in a particular way.
 Trading without a non-directional basis is even simpler: breaking news will cause the markets to move, full stop.
 You don’t base your trades on a direction, just the movement itself.

 “Buy on the rumor, sell on the news”

 FX traders often use this phrase as a reminder that rumors can be just as important as facts when it comes to playing the markets.
 This is why the “whisper reports” we talked about earlier are so important.
 Just because the unemployment figures were lower than expected does not mean that currency value will go up in the forex market.
 The opposite can sometimes be true.

 What Tools Do You Need?

 For a successful forex news trading strategy, the right broker is vital.
 TradeOr is a user-friendly brokerage platform with no hidden fees and zero commission.
-If you are interested in news trading, check out ChartIQ and TradingView, both available for free on the TradeOr platform.
-These integrated features arm traders with the information and data analysis tools to better navigate the markets.
+If you are interested in news trading, check out TradingView, available for free on the TradeOr platform.
+This integrated feature arms traders with the information and data analysis needed to better navigate the markets.